Schuyler Bailar: Swimming

 Bailar started swimming when he was about one year old.
 When he was four, his family joined a neighborhood summer club and he began swimming for the Langley Wildthings at the Langley Swim and Tennis Club.
-The Wildthings are a part of the storied Northern Virginia Swimming League for which Bailar would eventually podium in their overall All-Star championships.
+The Wildthings are a part of the Northern Virginia Swimming League, for which Bailar would eventually podium in their overall All-Star championships.
 Bailar swam for the Wildthings nearly every summer as his love for swimming grew.

 In 2005, at the age of nine, Bailar joined Sea Devil Swimming (previously known as the Capitol Sea Devils), a year-round USA Swimming sanctioned club team.
 Under coach Ron Larkin, his true love of competitive swimming began.
 Bailar competed in the Potomac Valley LSC of USA Swimming and quickly rose through the ladder of swimming championships.
-At age 10 he competed at the 2007 Potomac Valley Junior Olympics.
+At age 10, he competed at the 2007 Potomac Valley Junior Olympics.
 He continued up the ladder to the 2008, 2009, 2010, 2011 JOs and the 2010, 2011, 2012 Eastern Zones.

-Bailar set school records in nearly every event at Georgetown Day School.
-Bailar’s broader high school titles include 1st place in both 2013 and 2014 in 100yd breaststroke at the Washington, D.C.
-Independent School League Championships (a.k.a.
-ISLs), the Washington, D.C.
-Metropolitan Preparatory School Swimming and Diving League (a.k.a.
-WMPSSDLs) Championships and the Washington, D.C.
-Metropolitan Interscholastic Swimming and Diving Championships (a.k.a.
-Metros).
+Bailar set school records competing against girls in nearly every event at Georgetown Day School.
+Bailar's broader high school titles include 1st place in both 2013 and 2014 in 100yd breaststroke at the Independent School League Championships (ISLs), Metropolitan Preparatory School Swimming and Diving League (WMPSSDLs) as well as the Metropolitan Interscholastic Swimming and Diving Championships (Metros).
 Bailar was a 2-time All American (NICSA) for 100yd breast, A Potomac Valley Scholar Athlete and a USA Swimming Scholastic All American.

-At the national level of competitive swimming, Bailar won many honors in both high school and club swimming including setting a USA Swimming National Age Group record in the 400yd Medley Relay at the 2013 USA Swimming AT&T National Championships with teammates Katie Ledecky, Janet Hu, and Kylie Jordan.
-Bailar swam for the celebrated Nation’s Capital Swim Club (NCAP) at that meet; and the team won the 2013 USA Swimming AT&T National Championship title.
+At the national level of competitive swimming, Bailar won many honors in both high school and club swimming women's events including setting a USA Swimming National Age Group record in the 400yd Medley Relay at the 2013 USA Swimming AT&T National Championships with teammates Katie Ledecky, Janet Hu, and Kylie Jordan.
+Bailar swam for the celebrated Nation's Capital Swim Club (NCAP) at that meet; and the team won the 2013 USA Swimming AT&T National Championship title.
 Bailar's 100 yard breaststroke swim at the 2013 NCSA Junior National Championships qualified for the U.S. Open, the fastest national championship meet.
 Bailar is also multi-year qualifier for the NCSA Jr. Nationals.

 In 2019, Bailar completed his college career posting the "third fastest" time for 100-yard breaststroke for the Harvard team in the 2018–2019 season, and winning his third Ivy-League Championship ring as part of the Crimson's highest ranked team since the 1960–1961 season, which placed 8th at the 2019 NCAA Championships.
-Although Bailar began his college swimming career with low expectations, his final 100-yard breaststroke time ranked him in the top 15% of all NCAA men’s swims for the season and in the top 34% of all NCAA Division 1 swims for the season.
+Although Bailar began his college swimming career with low expectations, his final 100-yard breaststroke time ranked him in the top 15% of all NCAA men's swims for the season and in the top 34% of all NCAA Division 1 swims for the season.